sclorg/centos-release-scl/README.md

 ```
 sudo yum install centos-release-scl
 ```

+## How to install SCLo packages on RHEL systems

 On RHEL, there is no `centos-release-scl-rh` package available and users are expected to enable RHSCL repository, like this: